conestack/cone.app/docs/source/ajax.rst

 Some tiles of the application (like ``mainmenu`` and ``navtree``) are using ``bdajax`` to notify each other about changes of the application context.
 The custom JS event ``contextchanged`` gets triggered on DOM elements with CSS class ``contextsensitiv`` set.
-The main content area is seperatly bound to this event by ID ``content``.
+The main content area is separately bound to this event by ID ``content``.

-If some action changes the application context it's usally desired to render navigation tree, main menu and main content area.
+If some action changes the application context it's usually desired to render navigation tree, main menu and main content area.
 Thus, trigger the ``contextchanged`` event from your markup on user interaction.
 Defined target is the new application context.